Holy Trinity School: Catholic education; preschool high school

 Service Community service is one of the cornerstones of the school’s culture and of its students’ educational experience.
 In order to graduate from Holy Trinity High School, students must complete a specific number of volunteer hours for the community each quarter.
 Seventh- and eighth-graders must complete four hours per year, ninth- and 10th-graders complete two hours per quarter, and 11th- and 12th-graders are required to give four hours of their time per quarter in service to the community.
 As part of the sacrament of confirmation requirement, 11th-graders must complete an additional 20 hours.
 In an average school year, more than 1,000 student service hours are given to the community.
 The school hosts annual fall and spring service days, when students provide raking, painting, and general cleaning for area residents and community parks.
 Other examples of service include packaging food for Feed My Starving Children, serving food and collecting items for the McLeod Emergency Food Shelf, volunteering at Sharing & Caring Hands, visiting St. Mary’s Care Center, helping to organize city-wide events, going on mission trips, and much more.

 Preschool Holy Trinity School also offers Tiny Trojans Preschool.
 The preschool program is a wonderful way to introduce pre-kindergartners to school in a safe, Christian-based atmosphere.
-All children between the ages of 3 to 5 are welcome to attend our Tiny Trojans Preschool, which is located in our elementary school building.
-Classes are held from 8:15 to 11:15 a.m.
+All children between the ages of 3 to 5 are welcome to attend the Tiny Trojans Preschool, which is located in the elementary school building.
+Classes take place 8:15 to 11:15 a.m.
 Monday through Friday.
-We have two programs to choose from based on your child’s age prior to September 1.
+There are two programs to choose from based on the child’s age prior to September 1.

 • 2-days per week (Tuesday & Thursday) program for ages 3 to 4 (cost is $95 per month).